KevinWang676/ChatGLM2-Voice-Cloning/README.md

 (6) Done!
 Now you can chat with any character you like through ChatGLM2-6B and voice cloning.

 ### Quick start: [HuggingFace Demo](https://huggingface.co/spaces/kevinwang676/FreeVC) 🤗

+### If you like the my application, please star this repository. ⭐⭐⭐